 Manufacturing of CMC Components

-Fibre composite components are manufactured at the Fraunhofer-Center HTL as prototypes or as small series in closed-loop processes.
+Fibre composite components are manufactured at Fraunhofer-Center HTL as prototypes or as small series in closed-loop processes.
 The basis for this is successful material development with selected matrices and textile fibre preforms, where the material properties are adjustable.
 Our development service includes component manufacture in-line with fibre requirements as well as manufacturing.
 For the heat and high-temperature treatment of fibre-reinforced composite components, multiple heat treatment facilities as well as a specific high-temperature furnace system up to 2400 °C are available.
 Components from fibre-reinforced ceramics are designed on the basis of finite element analyses.

 Technical Equipment and Process Technology

 For the production of fibre composite components, pilot plants are available at Fraunhofer-Center HTL that allow upscaling to large component dimensions up to 1000 mm.
 For the upscaling of newly developed ceramic fibres, a fibre pilot plant is under construction, which allows production in ton scale.
 For the manufacturing of green bodies hot presses, a CNC-controlled winding system and a continuously operating prepreg system for the coating of fibre preforms are at disposal.
-Other plants for textile fibre processing are situated at the application centre for Textile Fiber Ceramics TFK at the location Münchberg.
+Other plants for textile fibre processing are situated at the Application-Center for Textile Fiber Ceramics TFK at the location Münchberg.

 The composites are consolidated by heat treatment up to about 200 °C and by high-temperature treatment up to 2400 °C conversed into CMC.
 By means of mechanical processing of individual components and high temperature joining techniques, Fraunhofer-Center HTL can create very complex component geometries.
 Ceramic coatings enable use under corrosive environmental conditions and thus an increase in service life.
 An advanced 5-axis machining centre is at disposal for the intermediate and finishing processes.
 When needed, Fraunhofer-Center HTL also offers a concept to small-series production of components after successful prototype manufacturing.
 The manufacturing can be completed customer-specifically by quality assurance measures.
 Hence a transfer of results and technology into the production scale is possible.